The high-dimensional asymptotics of first order methods with random data: Introduction

-Namely, we report contributions in several directions: \begin{description} \item[Asymptotic characterization.]
+We report contributions in several directions: \begin{description} \item[Asymptotic characterization.]
 We prove an asymptotic DMFT characterization of a class of flows including \eqref{eq:FirstLoss} as a special case.
 Our setting includes cases in which $\btheta^t\in\reals^{d\times k}$ is a matrix with a fixed number $k$ of columns (with $k$ independent of $d,n$).
 Further, the flow can depend on time, and the function $\Loss'$ in Eq.~\eqref{eq:FirstFOM} is replaced by a general function $\ell:\reals^{k+1}\to \reals^k$.

-These generalizations allows us to cover a range of applications of interest such as generalized linear models, or shallow neural networks with a constant number of hidden neurons.
-The characterization we obtain determines, among other things, the asymptotic distribution of trajectories of single coordinates:
+These generalizations allow us to cover a range of applications.
+In particular, our results characterize the asymptotic distribution:

-where $(\btheta_i)_0^T$ is the trajectory of coordinate $i$ (seen as a function from $[0,T]$ to $\reals^k$), and $\Rightarrow$ denotes weak convergence in the space of probability distributions over $C([0,T],\reals^k)$. \item[Proof technique.]
+where $\theta_i^{[0,T]}$ is the trajectory of row $i$ of $\btheta^t$ (seen as a function from $[0,T]$ to $\reals^k$), and $\Rightarrow$ denotes weak convergence in the space of probability distributions over $C([0,T],\reals^k)$.
+In particular, we prove existence and uniqueness of the solution of the DMFT equations.
+Our DMFT characterization generalizes earlier results obtained by non-rigorous physics techniques. \item[Proof technique.]
 We introduce a new proof technique that is based on a 3 step procedure: $(1)$ Discretize time; $(2)$ Show that the discrete-time flow can be obtained by applying a simple change of variables to the iterates of an approximate message passing (AMP) algorithm; $(3)$ Apply an existing asymptotic characterization of AMP algorithms, known as `state evolution'.